 Trained, owned and handled 6 dogs in AKC Obedience, Schutzhund, Personal protection, PDK-9 (training) and PSA.

 Trained and assisted with training clients (group classes and private lessons) for pet obedience, competitive obedience, competitive protection sports and Police service K9.

-I begain training in AKC competative obedience with my first dog Chili, achieved several AKC titles on her as well as my next dog Andy.
-When I got Andy (a 5 year old retired police dog) I begain training in Schutzhund.
-I learned from as many people as I could, always listening and absorbing everything I heard.
-I was praised as being a very good handler early on...before I really knew what I was doing.
-But it felt very natural to me, working my dog...there was no place I would rather be.
+I began training in AKC competative obedience with my first dog Chili, achieved several AKC titles on her as well as my next dog Andy.
+When I got Andy (a 5 year old retired police dog) I began training in Schutzhund.

 In just two years I took Andy from BH to SchH3/IPO3.
-While he had some previous training...this was a whole new venue with very different demands and a great deal of control expected.
+While he had some previous training...this was a whole new venue with very different demands.
 He was a great dog to work.
 At 7 years old and nearing official retirement age I decided to work him in PSA before hanging up the leash.
 I did not intend to be there long enough to achieve any titles in the sport.
-I begain training with David Pappalardo (K9 Unlimited) just for fun.
+I began training with David Pappalardo (K9 Unlimited) just for fun.
 Andy did very well, a strong but compliant dog...he progressed very fast.
 Dave encouraged me to go for Andy's PSA1.
 So I did, after only 8 months of training with Dave we trialed for his PSA1 and was awarded 3 honors (high PSA1, High OB, High Protection).
 After Andy's PSA1, a couple weeks before his 8th birthday Andy officially retired.

 Ema earned her SchH3.